WHAT IS COEBO

 Behavioral organizations accurately represent the services they provide and do not engage in misleading, false, or deceptive statements.
 Behavioral organizations do not exploit consumers of their services for marketing purposes. or solicit testimonials and/or post testimonials in any format.

-If you are interested in getting your organization credentialed, submitting a code suggestion, or have a questions about credentialing, please fill out a contact form below and we will get back to you as soon as possible.
+If you are interested in getting your organization credentialed, submitting a code suggestion, or have a question about credentialing, please fill out a contact form below and we will get back to you as soon as possible.

 GET CREDENTIALED AND JOIN THE COMMUNITY